Frequently Asked Questions

 We moved the Market outside during the winter of 2020 to ensure the safety of our customers, volunteers, and vendors in light of the COVID-19 pandemic.
 The winter Outdoor Market has proven to be popular with our community, our farmers, and our volunteers.
 At this point, we have no plans to return to the Middle School.

 Isn’t it too cold to have the Market outside during Winter?

 It definitely gets cold in Pleasantville in the winter!
-And there will be some days when cold or snow does not permit the Market to open.
-However, given the COVID-19 pandemic, it is safer to hold the Market outside during the winter.
-As a result, we have shortened our operational hours during the winter and established an easy online preordering system to minimize the amount of time that our customers, volunteers, and farmers spend in the cold.
-Being outside is safer for all.
+There will be some days when the weather does not permit the Market to open.
+But with shorter hours and efficient service, we’ve made it possible to minimize the amount of time that our customers, volunteers, and farmers spend in the cold.

 How do you choose your vendors?